20 months of living in London

 I had to accept quite soon that most of my expectations about London are not going to be met.
 At the same time, I got terribly home sick.

 When you come from another cultural background, you inevitably notice things that are different from what you know.
-It’s tempting to compare the new stuff with what you’re familiar with.
+It’s tempting to compare these new things with what you’re familiar with.
 And since we humans are creatures of habits, the new and unknown is usually scary and negative while the old and known is nice and pleasant.

 Eventually I found satisfaction in exploring what’s different (a.k.a. bad in most cases), so I started to collect a list of things about London that most surprised and confused me.
 I divided my discoveries into two groups: